What is Harrow's Digital Infrastructure?

 Landline telephone digital switchover

 The UK's telephone network is changing.
-Between now and January 2027 the old analogue landlines that your phone and internet runs over will be upgraded to digital technology by your telephone provider.
+By January 2027, your phone and internet will use upgraded digital landlines.
+Your telephone provider will do this.

-This means services that rely on the old landline system such as home phones and healthcare devices will be switched over.
+This means that services such as home phones and healthcare devices will be switched over.

 The good news is – your landline isn’t going anywhere and for most, this change will be straight forward.
 The change may be as simple as plugging your phone into your broadband router rather than the socket on the wall.
 In fact, many residents are already making the switch when they upgrade to full fibre broadband.

-As part of the switchover plans, Openreach have confirmed (August 2024) that the Kenton Telephone Exchange that serves residents in both Harrow and Brent will now close in November 2025 – previously the closing date was September 2024.
+Openreach have confirmed that the Kenton Telephone Exchange will close in November 2025.
+This serves residents in Harrow and Brent.
+The closing date was originally September 2024.

 Why is it happening?